 - Information provided in the application or supporting documentation is inaccurate, misleading or incomplete;

-- Additional information or documentation is necessary to assess the applicant’s compliance with the requirements and admission criteria prescribed for in the Rules;
+- Additional information or documentation is necessary to assess the applicant’s compliance with the requirements and admission criteria prescribed for in the Nasdaq CSD rules;

 - Additional information or documentation is necessary for carrying out a comprehensive risk assessment.